 6 Things Your Teeth Say About Your Health

-Oral health is directly related to a person’s general overall health.
-Your mouth is connected to the rest of your body so it makes sense that what happens in the mouth (teeth and gums) can have an effect on other parts of the body.
-Studies also show the reverse, the breakdown and disease processes of the body can directly affect the mouth.
+Dental health has been shown to be directly related to a person’s general overall health.
+Your mouth is connected to the rest of your body so it makes sense that what happens in the mouth (teeth and gums) can have a profound impact on the rest of your body.
+Scientific research also shows the reverse, the breakdown and disease processes of the body can directly affect your dental health.

 Oral Symptoms: Headaches with flat, worn down teeth.